NordicPlayground/nrf-docker/README.md

 ## Flashing

+> [!NOTE]
-> ℹ️ Docker for Mac OS and Windows does not have support for USB yet, so this will only work on Linux computers.
+> Docker for Mac OS and Windows does not have support for USB yet, so this will only work on Linux computers.

 ```bash
 # assumes asset_tracker_v2 built already (see above)